 4374 Rocky Glade Rd, Eagleville, TN 37060 • (615) 274-3786

 Southern Living and Reader’s Digest voted Lucky Ladd Farms Tennessee’s number one pumpkin patch, so a visit to Eagleville, Tennessee sounds more than worth it!
 The Ladd family bought their farm in 2009 and opened it to the public with the goal of treating guests like family.
-Admission is $13.99 for adults and $11.99 for ages 2-12.
-If you are visiting the farm to just grab a pumpkin, Lucky Ladd offers a “Pumpkin Pass.”
-The pass covers the general admission cost, plus the choice of a pumpkin.
+Admission is $13.99 online, and $15.99 at the gate.
+Children under 2 have free admission.
+If you are visiting the farm to grab a pumpkin, Lucky Ladd offers a “Pumpkin Pass.”
+The pass covers the general admission cost, plus the choice of a pumpkin, with an added $5.
 Explore pumpkins of all different shapes and colors, navigate the corn maze, and enjoy a sweet treat of caramel apples and kettle corn.
 When you’re done looking for the perfect pumpkin, the On-Farm-Market offers fresh ice cream and baked goods.
 The kid-friendly farm also offers a Toddler Town playground, Hillbilly Range games and giant pipe swings for endless entertainment for the young ones!

 861 Benders Ferry Rd, Mt Juliet, TN 37122